Catering: Canapé catering

 A canapé caterer serves canapés at events.
 They have become a popular type of food at events, Christmas parties and weddings.
 A canapé is a type of hors d'oeuvre, a small, prepared, and often decorative food, consisting of a small piece of bread or pastry.
 They should be easier to pick up and not be bigger than one or two bites.
 The bite-sized food is usually served before the starter or main course or alone with drinks at a drinks party.

 Wedding catering

 A wedding caterer provides food for a wedding reception and party, traditionally called a wedding breakfast.
 A wedding caterer can be hired independently or can be part of a package designed by the venue.
-There are many different types of wedding caterers, each with their own approach to food.
+Catering service providers are often skilled and experienced in preparing and serving high-quality cuisine.
+They offer a diverse and rich selection of food, creating a great experience for their customers.
+There are many different types of wedding caterers, each with their approach to food.

 Shipboard catering

 Merchant ships – especially ferries, cruise liners, and large cargo ships – often carry Catering Officers.
 In fact, the term "catering" was in use in the world of the merchant marine long before it became established as a land-bound business.